trustcrypto/documentation-theme-jekyll/pages/mydoc/security.md

 ### Cryptographically Secure Random Number Generator {#cryptographically-secure-random-number-generator}

 After much research it was concluded that Arduino and other microcontrollers such as MK20 are not ideal for generating truly random numbers.
 While the Arduino Reference Manual recommends using analog pins, which read random atmospheric noise to seed a PRNG, it was concluded that this method alone may not generate a cryptographically secure random number.
 The paper here goes into more detail - [http://benedikt.sudo.is/ardrand.pdf](http://benedikt.sudo.is/ardrand.pdf).
 A true random number generator uses non-deterministic sources to produce randomness.
 Thus, the random number generation function in use requires user provided entropy.
 This is similar to how TrueCrypt/VeraCrypt use mouse movements to generate entropy during key generation.
+The OnlyKey RNG function uses a combination of the entropy provided from the following sources:

+- Two separate analog pins (atmospheric noise)
+- One temperature sensor (temperature changes from environment, user's touch, and attached computer)
-The OnlyKey RNG function uses a combination of the entropy provided from two separate analog pins (atmospheric noise) and the user's key presses on the six capacitive touch sensors (conductivity of user's skin, duration of key press, number of key presses, conductivity of air).
+- User's key presses on the six capacitive touch sensors (conductivity of user's skin, duration of key press, number of key presses, conductivity of air)

-Below is an example of values read from the analog 0 pin and the touchpins values, read once per second for 3 seconds without any user provided entropy.
+Below is an example of values read from the analog 0 pin and the touch pin values, read once per second for 3 seconds without any user provided entropy.

 Analog 0 Value = 123